The Yeats Sisters

 This project is being advised by a working group:

-- Fiona Bailey: Artist and committee member of the Irish Guild of Embroiderers
+- Sally Hewetson, committee member of the Irish Guild of Embroiderers

 - Damien Brennan: Yeatsian and former President of Yeats Society Sligo.